 “Mankind has enjoyed a wave of transformative innovation dating from the Industrial Revolution, continuing through the Golden Age of Invention in the late 19th century, and extending into today’s information revolution,” Credit Suisse said in its yearbook.

 Innovation has also brought about industries that did not exist 100 years ago: electricity generation, car manufacturing, aircraft and airlines, oil and gas, telecommunications, pharmaceuticals—without even getting into computers, smartphones or social media.
-And surely, in 2100, people will think smartphones were a thing of the past.
+And surely, in 2100, people will see smartphones as a thing of the past.

 You demanded it, and we delivered: StocksToTrade now offers Paper Trading and a new Trading Module.
 Our Paper Trading platform offers our customers a safe environment to practice trading without ever having to risk a cent of their capital to the market.
 By leveraging the real-time data provided with our service, the paper trading simulation offers an experience as close to real trading as possible.
 Learn more …

-One sector, however, has been present throughout all changes in industry: banking.
+One sector, however, has been present throughout all of the changes in industry: banking.
 The weighting of the banks today is equal to their relative share in 1900.
-Whether it’s for giving loans to industries or personal home mortgage or retail and investment banking, the industry continues to play an important role in the U.S. society and hence, stock market today.
+Whether it’s for giving loans to industries, personal home mortgage or retail and investment banking, the industry continues to play an important role in the U.S. society and hence, stock market today.

-In the same way, food, beverages (including alcohol), and utilities continue to be present on the stock markets as they were in 1900.
+In the same way, food, beverages (including alcohol) and utilities continue to be present on the stock markets, just as they were in 1900.

 Since the turn of the 20th century, the U.S. stock market has changed not only its industry weighting.
 It has turned into the biggest equity market in the world.